In this piece, learn how she stayed motivated throughout the course and how the UI design qualification has benefited her career so far.

 Thinking of the qualification at the end really kept me motivated.

-Would you recommend the Professional Certificate in Visual Design?
+Would you recommend the Professional Certificate in UI Design?

 Oh yeah, 100 per cent!
 Definitely for anyone who’s currently working as a designer or a graphic designer.
 I think it’s useful for marketeers as well, anyone who’s working on search strategies or digital projects would find it very useful.